-"I became Saint Bob," Geldof told the Associated Press in an interview reflecting on Live Aid and its impact.
+"I became Saint Bob," Geldof told the Associated Press in a 2020 interview reflecting on Live Aid and its impact.

 "I hated it.
 It became impossible.
 For a while, I was bewildered.
 I didn’t have much money at the time.
 It impinged entirely on my private life.
 It probably ended up costing me my marriage."

 He also feels the attention negatively impacted on his music career as the leader of the Dublin band the Boomtown Rats.

 "I wasn’t allowed go back to my job.
 I’m a pop singer.
 That’s literally how I make my money.
 That’s my job.
 I get up in the morning, if I’m in the mood, I’ll try and write tunes.
 I’ll go and try and rehearse," he said.
 "And I couldn’t.
 And no one was interested.
 Saint Bob, which I was called, wasn’t allowed to do this anymore because it’s so petty and so meaningless.
 So, I was lost."